drhilbert/math_with_python/README.md

     has_primitive_root(n): Returns True if n has a primitive root

-hashes.py: SHA-256 hashes.
+hashes.py: SHA-256 hashes

     sha_256_hex(string): Returns the SHA-256 hash of a string as a hexadecimal string

     sha_256(string): Returns the SHA-256 hash of a string as a base 10 integer

-rsa.py: RSA encryption and RSA signatures.
+rsa.py: RSA encryption and RSA signatures

     create_rsa_private_key(d): Creates a private RSA key (p,q,j) where p and q have d digits